sudo-rickroll/EVA/S12/Part A/README.md

 10. LR_Finder.py, Range_Test.py -> Python Modules that contain the code to find the optimal LR for use with Cyclic LR Scheduler
 11. Data_Preparation.py -> Python Module that contains the code for preparing the tiny-imagenet datafor training.

+The Plots folder contains the plots for GradCam and the misclassified images at the last epoch of the training.

 >>Parameters Used : 11,689,512